lbwooo/apache-scitoken/README.md

 The module will check the request token against a list of issuers provided by the Apache configuration file.

-There are built-in checks for issuers, expiration date, and algorithm but by default, only issuer check is enabled.
+There are built-in checks for issuers, expiration date, and algorithm(disabled by default)

 ## Build requirement